joe-ledford-04/joe-ledford-04.github.io/index.md

 title: "About Me"
 author_profile: true
 ---
-I'm a senior at American University studying Data Science and currently interning at IDX Exchange, where I model housing prices in California.
+I'm a senior at American University studying Data Science and currently interning at IDX Exchange, where I build housing price models for California markets.
-My interest include sports analytics, forecasting, natural language processing in Music, and so much more I haven't modeled yet.
-I choose data science because it is a medium that allows me to explore all my interests.
-While doing so, my goal is to continute to  develop statistical and machine learning skills necessary to build large langugae models and other frontier AI technologies.
+My interest include machine learning, forecasting, and natural language processing.
+I enjoy using statistical modeling as a medium to explore all that interests me like music, philisophy, and sports.
+My goal is to contribute to the development of advanced AI systems and large language models.

 ## Technical Skills